 How Solar Monitoring System Works?

 When the inverter is converting DC (Direct Current) from the solar panels into AC (Alternative Current), the solar monitoring system collects the data about production and power levels during this process.
-This data and information is then sent to a cloud based-based monitoring system and its related applications and platforms.
+This data and information are then sent to a cloud based-based monitoring system and its related applications and platforms.

 Then you can use your smartphone or any other gadget you may have for accessing this information about your solar system.
 On-site monitoring systems can also be installed when necessary.
 Systems with cellular capabilities can be installed when you want to access the information without a Wi-Fi connection (no internet access) through the cloud.
 However, some solar panel monitoring systems won’t run without a Wi-Fi connection.